mjeanmar/mdi-basic-training/_docs/R and Shiny/page-layout.md

 ## The shinydashboard Page Layout

 The grid system can be applied to any container on a page.
-The last layout detail we should introduce is how to structure the _overall_ app page.
+The last layout detail we will introduce is how to structure the _overall_ app page.

 You have seen many web sites that have menu bars at the top, the side, or both.
-The MDI web page mixes a bit of both in a common layout known as a 'dashboard' using the common R package 'shinydashboard'.
+The MDI web page mixes a bit of both in a common layout known as a 'dashboard' using the R package 'shinydashboard'.

 <https://rstudio.github.io/shinydashboard/>

-Take a look through the demos for the basic idea.
+Take a look through the demos in the link above for the basic idea.
 Importantly, you will not need to worry about the page layout, the MDI framework does that for you.

-What you mostly want to add from shinydashboard is the nice functions to create boxes and other container elements, thus, pay attention to the new functions:
+What you mostly want to add from shinydashboard is its nice functions to create boxes and other container elements, thus, pay attention to the new functions: